molanp/mcsmapi-client/README.md

 English|[Chinese Simplified](README_zh-cn.md)

 > [!important]
-> This project is in the development phase and the PYPI package has not yet been released.
+> We need your help, the documentation for this project has not been written yet, if you are willing, please submit pr to help us write the documentation.

 ## Introduction